INFORMATION FOR PARENTS

 - Ensure that your son or daughter will have the necessary testing that a college may require to document a disability.
 This includes but is not limited to learning disabilities.
 This testing can be done during the senior year of high school, but schedule it early.
 Have these reports and copies of your son or daughter’s most recent disability assessment, IEP (Individualized Education Plan), Section 504 Plan, and transition plan available for college or university staff.

 - Encourage your son or daughter to contact Vocational Rehabilitation Services to determine eligibility for services.
 They can help with financial and equipment support for students with disabilities.

 - If your son or daughter’s college or university requires placement testing, learn the process for requesting test accommodations.
 If your son or daughter needs test accommodations, documentation of that need may be required.

-- Ensure that your son or daughter learns to use reasonable and appropriate accommodations.
+- Ensure that your son or daughter learns to use appropriate accommodations.
 These accommodations are determined based on need and may include but are not limited to test taking accommodations, notetaking assistance, alternate text format, and use of adaptive technology.

 - Remember your son or daughter has the responsibility to notify the college or university that she or he has a disability, to identify his/her needs, and if required, to provide appropriate documentation of those needs.
-The college has the responsibility to provide accommodations based on procedures for determining what is reasonable and appropriate.
+The college has the responsibility to provide accommodations based on procedures for determining what is appropriate.

 How can I help my son or daughter have a successful college experience?